Dental Assistant, Continuing Education Workforce Certificate

 Orientation Session - Mandatory:

-Students are required to attend an orientation session prior to registering for classes.
-Information sessions are offered several times per year at the Randallstown and Dundalk Campuses.
-Check our website for updated times and dates, or contact Bev Davidson at email@example.com or 443-840-2773.
+Students are required to attend an information session prior to registering for classes.
+Virtual information sessions are offered several times per year.
+Check our website for updated times and dates, and meeting invite links or contact CEHealth@ccbcmd.edu.

 Students must have the following paperwork turned in two weeks PRIOR to the start of the program: